 - The outcome of the Battle of Gettysburg was a Union victory.

 - Confederate commander Robert E. Lee’s Army of Northern Virginia was forced to retreat to Virginia after the Battle of Gettysburg.

 - On July 4, 1863, the day that Robert E. Lee began his retreat back to Virginia after the Battle of Gettysburg, Confederate General John C. Pemberton surrendered the city of Vicksburg, Mississippi, and 30,000 Confederate troops to General Ulysses S. Grant, ending the Siege of Vicksburg.

 - President Abraham Lincoln was highly critical of Union commander George G. Meade for not aggressively pursuing the Army of Northern Virginia as it retreated after the Battle of Gettysburg.

 - On November 19, 1863, President Abraham Lincoln delivered his famous Gettysburg Address at the dedication of the Gettysburg National Cemetery.

-Timeline of the Gettysburg Campaign
+Timeline of the Battle of Gettysburg

 - June 9, 1863 — Battle of Brandy Station